Semester Two – Week 11 & 12

 Support with Gillian:

 For the support, I had a finished version of the Video Doc, but I just wanted Gillian’s feedback and expertise.
 I think I could read a thousand books on video editing and visual design, but just doing it and learning is the best way.
-Trusting your eye can get you to a decent point in editing, applying what I’ve seen in other works and feedback from an expert, and then just taking that forward in the more visual work and editing I do is the only way I can get better.
+Trusting your eye can get you to a decent point in editing, applying what I’ve seen in other works and expert feedback, and then just taking that forward in the more visual work and editing I do is the only way I can get better.

 Gillian pointed out some fixes, like the tone of the captions, and just polishing everything up, and will give further feedback after sending her the rough cut for marking/correction.